NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 The adjoint solver supports inverse design and [topology optimization](https://en.wikipedia.org/wiki/Topology_optimization) by providing the functionality to wrap an optimization library around the gradient computation.
+The adjoint solver also supports enforcing minimum feature sizes on the optimal design in 1D (line width and spacing) and 2D (circular holes and islands).
 This is demonstrated in several tutorials below.

 [TOC]